 This semester we will examine the historical and contemporary geographies of cities.
 We will examine urban form, urban functions, and social geographies of developed and developing cities.
 We will spend several weeks looking at housing and how that has affected geographies of segregation and formation of immigrant communities.
-Each week you will watch a set of lecture videos, with several weeks having supplemental documentaries, read a book chapter and possibly additional posted readings, and write critical essays in response to key themes for that week.
+Each week, in addition to lecture content and occasional supplemental documentaries, you will read a book chapter and possibly additional posted readings, participate in discussions, and write critical essays in response to key themes for that week.
 Additionally, there will be a midterm and non-cumulative final.